EC-Council Certified Incident Handler

 Clause: Age Requirements and Policies Concerning Minors

-If the candidate is under the legal age as permitted by his/her country of origin/residency, they are not eligible to attend the official training or eligible to attempt the certification exam unless they provide the accredited training center/EC-Council a written consent/indemnity of their parent/legal guardian and a supporting letter from their institution of higher learning.
-Only candidates from a nationally accredited institution of higher learning shall be considered.
+Minors are not permitted to take the EC-Council exam without a written consent/indemnity letter signed by their parent or legal guardian, along with a supporting letter from their institution of learning.
+Only candidates from a nationally accredited institution of learning shall be considered.